 What are barcodes?
 A barcode is a machine-readable optical label that contains information about the item to which it is attached.
 Barcodes were originally used in grocery stores, but now they can be found on anything from books to clothing.
 They are often called “barcodes” or simply “tags.”
 The term “barcode” was coined in 1952 by Norman Joseph Woodland, an American inventor, and researcher.
 It took him three years to develop the system of lines and bars that became known as the Universal Product Code (UPC).
 This code enabled companies to track inventory more efficiently.

-Barcodes are usually attached to products for inventory purposes, but they can also be used by libraries to manage book collections or by electronic ticketing agencies that sell plane or train tickets.
+Barcodes usually attached products for inventory purposes.
+Furthermore, they can also use by libraries to manage book collections or by electronic ticketing agencies that sell plane or train tickets.
 Keep reading to find out how to find certified barcode numbers.

 Although the U.P.C.
 Company Prefix is free, you need to license your U.P.C numbers if you intend to use them commercially or sell products that display the numbers as part of their packaging or appearance (for example, as engraved on platinum).
 You can do this by paying a licensing fee for each barcode number you use.

 The licensing agreement is a legal document that allows you to use the barcodes and protects the owner of the Universal Product Codes (UPC) prefix from other companies that might want to use their numbers.
 It also ensures that the owner of the prefix will be notified if someone tries to misuse their number or if there is a problem with it (for example, if it is incorrectly identified as a product code instead of a company identifier).

 Finally, it allows you to use the U.P.C. database to help you find relevant information about your industry and competitors.
 You can also pay for this service on an annual basis and get real-time updates.
 That will remain current for the duration of your subscription.